Best projector screens of 2022

 The two types of home movie screens

 When shopping for a new home movie screen, you’ll be looking at two main types: permanent and portable.
 As the name implies, permanent screens stay in one place and stay flat.
 Fixed frame screens are like traditional movie theater screens.
-The reflective material is stretched properly across the metal or plastic frame to maintain optimal flatness.
+The reflective material is stretched properly across the or plastic frame to maintain optimal flatness.
 They don’t fold or roll up, eliminating creases.

 For portable screens, you can choose a screen attached to a foldable stand or an inflatable screen for outdoor use.
 These will be less expensive than permanent screens and easy to use, but transporting can take a toll on the delicate screen material.
-And inflatable screens need a running fan to keep the screen supported, which can distract from a quiet movie or presentation.
+And inflatable screens need a fan to keep the screen supported, which can distract from a quiet movie or presentation.

 What is gain and why is it important?